openmainframeproject-internship/resources/guides/mentee.md

 - Local transportation
 - Meals up to $100 USD per day

-Expenses will be reimbursed after the event up submission of the reciepts and an invoice to ap@linuxfoundation.org.
+Expenses will be reimbursed after the event up submission of the receipts and an invoice to ap@linuxfoundation.org.

 ## Resources for Mentees/Mentors